 Media liability insurance is an important cover for many charities.
 Charities will often feature peoples' stories and work with public figures or celebrities, involving complex contracts and sometimes sensitive topics.
 Being sued for the content you publish is a real risk.
 Media liability is covered automatically when you take out Superscript's professional indemnity cover.

-If you're reliant on equipment to do your work, contents and equipment cover covers the costs if something gets lost or damaged, so you can get back up and running without missing a beat.
-Not only can specialist machinery be costly to replace but laptops and phones are easily dropped or misplaced, so it's worth thinking about.
+If you're reliant on equipment to do your work, business equipment cover covers the costs to repair or replace your vital equipment if something gets lost, stolen or damaged, so you can get back up and running without missing a beat.

 - Cyber extortion and ransomware